ogty/iconic-commands/README.md

 <h1 align="center">Material Iconic Commands</h1>

 <p align="center">
-  The icon data is used from <a href="https://github.com/PKief/vscode-material-icon-theme">vscode-material-icon-theme</a>.
+  The icon data is used from <a href="https://github.com/PKief/vscode-material-icon-theme">vscode-material-icon-theme</a> and <a href="https://github.com/devicons/devicon/">devicon</a>.
 </p>

 <div align="center">